DeepThoughts123/genai_tweet_digest_serverless/exploration/visual_tweet_capture/README.md

 - **Cross-Account Testing**: Test with any Twitter account using `--account` parameter
 - **Clean Folder Structure**: Each tweet in its own subfolder
 - **Complete Metadata**: JSON metadata with ID-sorted tweet information
+- **Intelligent Retry Mechanism**: Browser setup retries with exponential backoff and error categorization
+- **Browser Failure Recovery**: Automatic cleanup and fallback configurations for improved reliability
+- **Network Resilience**: Page loading retry with progressive timeouts and error recovery
-- **Production Ready**: Optimized for serverless GenAI digest processing
+- **Production Ready**: Optimized for serverless GenAI digest processing with robust error handling

 ## Files